mstop4/bomino/README.md

 - **Sprint** - Clear a set number of minos as fast as you can.
 - **Dig** - Clear a set number of lines of garbage with a few pieces as possible.
 - **Sprint** - Waves of garbage are periodically added to the well, becoming increasing intense as time passes.
 How long can you last before topping out?
+- **Contest** - Completely clear preset layouts of minos as efficiently as possible.
+Can you clear 40+ increase difficulty stages?

 ## Download